marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 ##### Introduction to Fabric Migration Assistant for Data Warehouse

 For clients primarily using Spark workloads or data pipelines within Synapse, the migration to Microsoft Fabric is straightforward and well-supported.
-Microsoft provides detailed documentation to guide this transition:
+Microsoft provides detailed [documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/migrate-synapse-overview){:target="_blank"} to guide this transition:

 -	Overview of migrating Synapse to Fabric
 -   Migrate Synapse Data Pipelines to Fabric